ovh/docs/pages/web/web-paas/development-cli/guide.en-us.md

 ## Installing the CLI on Windows 10

-There are multiple ways to install the CLI on Windows 10.
-Web PaaS recommends using Bash for Windows (Windows Subsystem for Linux).
+There are multiple ways to install the CLI on Windows 10. $partner_full recommends using Bash for Windows (Windows Subsystem for Linux).

 ### Installing Bash for Windows